SM UB-42: Service career

 In early October, UB-42 had returned to the Black Sea, when she was ordered to deliver five Georgians with gold to finance a Georgian independence movement.
 While remaining in the Black Sea, UB-42 sank the sailing ships Agios Georgios on 10 October, and Francesco Patrino in November.
 On 22 November, she torpedoed the 1,086 GRT Siracusy while the latter was at anchor off the Georgian coast.
 UB-46 also shelled Tuapse while in the northern Black Sea.

 Kapitänleutnant Erich von Rohrscheidt assumed command of UB-42 on 6 April 1918, and six week later, led the U-boat in capturing the motor sailing vessel Sergij as prize six weeks later off Novorossisk.
 In September, Kapitänleutnant Hans Georg Lübbe (who had succeeded Herbert Nolde after his two-month stint as commander of UB-42) led the U-boat in sinking her final ship.
-On the night of 7/8 September, the 1,833 GRT Italian steamer Vicenza was sent down south of Salonica.
+On the night of 7/8 September, the 1,833 GRT Italian steamer Vicenza was sunk south of Salonica.
 UB-42's commanding officer was changed twice more before the end of the war, but the submarine sank no more ships.